openimis/openimis-dist_dkr/README.md

 ## init database

-by default the database is initialised with demo data without any action
+Include the line INIT_MODE=demo in .env or uncomment it if .env.example copied to intiate the database with the DEMO dataset, it will create an empty openIMIS database otherwise

 ## OpenFN/Lightning setup
 Lightning is not by default enabled in dockerized instance.
 To make it work it's required to: